Email FacebookTwitterMenu burgerClose thin

 SmartAsset: A Guide to Tax Breaks on Your 2023 Return

 As tax season approaches each year, it’s important to keep various tax breaks in mind to ensure you limit your tax liability as best as possible.
-In 2024, popular tax breaks like the standard deduction and earned income tax credit increased, while other tax breaks remained static.
+In 2025, popular tax breaks like the standard deduction and earned income tax credit increased while other tax breaks remained static.
 The marginal tax rates remain the same, although the tax brackets were adjusted for inflation, as they are every year.

 Tax Planning Tips for Beginners

 • To make sure you don’t pay more taxes than necessary, consider hiring a financial advisor who specializes in taxes.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Taxpayers who don’t itemize may still be able to take some deductions using the Schedule 1 form.
 These include self-employment taxes, contributions to IRAs and health savings accounts, interest on student loans, expenses incurred by teachers and alimony.